Esri/maps-app-ios/maps-app-ios/README.md

 }
 ```

-If there is a property you need to read before calling an async action on the loadable task, then you must explicitly load the task (in this case we modify the above code because we want to know if the locator supports providing interactive suggestions as the user types into a search bar):
+If there is a property you need to read before calling an async action on the loadable task, then you must explicitly load the task (in the following code, the above code is updated slightly to determine whether the locator supports interactive suggestions):

 ``` Swift
 func getSuggestions(forSearchText searchText:String) {